 At any rate, I think Trent is correct in suggesting the appropriate application to use for ingesting the LC35 data is mimap2isis since that data are map projected.

-#18 Updated by Trent Hare almost 2 years ago
+#18 Updated by Trent Hare about 2 years ago

 mimap2isis was checked against L3C5 images for ingest parameter values and negated offsets and appears to ready for prime-time.
 See attached image for 27 image mosaic overlain on LOLA/TC hillshade.

 Note the the non-standard PDS NULL data keyword in the L3C5 images (called OUT_OF_IMAGE_BOUNDS_VALUE) must manually added to the run. e.g.

 tickets to be added as a result of this.

 (1) clean up documentation for mimap2isis and kaguyami2isis (which archive (and version), how to set NULLs, and why mimap2isis has FROM, IMAGE, and TO -- IMAGE appears to do nothing).

 (2) add note to pds2isis ticket (https://isis.astrogeology.usgs.gov/fixit/issues/2244 ) to also check this program once it is updated